-As of January 1, 2020, only certain regulated professionals will be authorized to perform the controlled act of psychotherapy.
+As of January 1, 2020, only certain regulated professionals are authorized to perform the controlled act of psychotherapy.

 - What is the controlled act?